-Speed Analyzer — Easily identify bottlenecks on your website
+Speed Analyzer—Easily identify bottlenecks on your website

-Test your WordPress website with our Speed Analyzer, a unique, powerful, and all-in-one dashboard solution designed to identify speed-related bottlenecks on your website, compare results (A/B tests are available), and generate a dynamic PDF report.
+Test your WordPress website with our Speed Analyzer.
+A unique, powerful, and all-in-one dashboard solution designed to identify speed-related bottlenecks on your website, compare results (A/B tests are available), and generate a dynamic PDF report.

 It is an easy-to-use, one-click solution for identifying and displaying speed-related issues on your WordPress website.